Diademe/cerialize/README.md

 ```

 ### Note
-During deserialization, if a member decorated with `@emitDefaultValue(false)` is not in the parsed json, it will be initialized by the valueNotDefault2: 1
+During deserialization, if a member decorated with `@emitDefaultValue(false)` is not in the parsed json, it will be initialized by its default value.

 ## Reference and circular reference